-- (a) A general meeting of members may be initiated by: - (i) a resolution of the directors; or - (ii) the members or the court in accordance with the law. - (b) A meeting of members may be held in two or more places linked together by any technology so long as it: - (i) gives the members as a whole in those places a reasonable opportunity to participate in proceedings; - (ii) enables the chair to be aware of proceedings in each place; and - (iii) enables the members in each place to vote on a show of hands and on a poll.
+- a) A general meeting of members may be initiated by: - i) a resolution of the directors; or - ii) the directors upon request by the members in accordance with section 249D of the Corporations Act (as if that section of the Corporations Act applies to the company at such times that the company is a registered charity); or - iii) members or the Court in accordance with sections 249E, 249F and 249G of the Corporations Act (as if those sections of the Corporations Act apply to the company at such times that the company is a registered charity). - b) A meeting of members may be held in two or more places linked together by any technology so long as it: - i) gives the members as a whole in those places a reasonable opportunity to participate in proceedings; - ii) enables the chair to be aware of proceedings in each place; and iii) enables the members in each place to vote on a show of hands and on a poll.